commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

     - Note: in something like the Elm App Architecture Pattern, Models, Views, and Update functions are “zippered” together, meaning components are “some assembly required”.
 This would fall short of this goal without some additional means of making an individual component free-standing.
 - Components are **composable**
     - Components can be combined together like lego to create larger components
-    - Composition should involve plugging together component inputs, outputs, and events, and arranging a UI tree.
+    - Composing plugins should be as easy as plugging together component inputs, outputs, and events, and arranging a UI tree.
 It shouldn’t be more complicated than that.
 - Components can have **holes**, allowing you to slot in an arbitrary component of the right shape.
     - Inversion of control for templates.
     - The shape of the hole is determined by the data’s input and output types